 Other Fish Species in the Region

-Some other shallower waters species to keep an eye out for while you are in the area include: yellow perch, northern pike, both smallmouth and large mouth black bass, walleye, chain pickerel, tiger muskies, panfish, brown trout, rainbow trout, and Atlantic salmon.
+While lake trout are the main attraction, the Finger Lakes region is home to a diverse array of other fish species worth pursuing.
+Keep an eye out for yellow perch, northern pike, both smallmouth and largemouth bass, walleye, chain pickerel, tiger muskies, panfish, brown trout, rainbow trout, and Atlantic salmon in the shallower waters.

 Enjoy Finger Lakes Fishing

-If you haven’t experienced the excitement of landing a lake trout from one of the Finger Lakes, this summer is the time to plan your fishing trip and give it a try!
-Don’t forget to bring your preferred bait, and fishing license with you, and enjoy the fisheries that the Finger Lakes region have to offer!
-For more information on fishing the Finger Lakes go to the DEC website.
+If you haven’t yet experienced the thrill of landing a lake trout in the Finger Lakes, now is the perfect time to plan your fishing trip!
+Don’t forget to bring your preferred bait and a valid fishing license, and take advantage of the incredible fisheries this region has to offer.
+For more information on fishing in the Finger Lakes, visit the DEC website.

 Original Article By Wayne Brewer